From United States

 What Insurance Do I Need?

-You'll need at least basic insurance to legally drive in Mexico, but for peace of mind, additional coverage is strongly recommended.
-Insurance rules in Mexico differ significantly, and your rental agreement may include limited protection.
-Choosing the right insurance can prevent unexpected out-of-pocket expenses in case of accident or theft.
+You'll need at least basic insurance to legally drive in Mexico, but to ensure a safe and worry-free trip, additional coverage is highly recommended.
+Insurance regulations in Mexico differ from Canada, and the included coverage in your rental may be limited.
+Selecting the appropriate insurance can protect you from substantial expenses in the event of accidents or theft.

 Types of Insurance Coverage